fivdi/i2c-bus/README.md

 ### bus.close(cb)
 - cb - completion callback

 Asynchronous close.
+Frees system resources used by this instance.
 The callback gets one argument (err).

 ### bus.closeSync()

 Synchronous close.
+Frees system resources used by this instance.

 ### bus.i2cFuncs(cb)
 - cb - completion callback